Clastify logo

 Easy

-State one feature of the container required for equilibrium to be established.
+State why the flask must be sealed for equilibrium to be established.

-Describe two characteristics of the system once dynamic equilibrium has been reached.
+Describe two characteristics of the system when dynamic equilibrium has been reached.

 Question 7